ChiZhang-bit/AixeLTable/README.md

-# TableGuide
+# AixeLTable

-**TableGuide: A Stepwise-Guided Retrieval and Reasoning Framework for Large Table QA**
+**AixeLTable: A Stepwise-Guided Retrieval and Reasoning Framework for Large Table QA**

-This repository contains the implementation of **TableGuide**, a novel framework specifically designed for question answering tasks over large-scale tables.
+This repository contains the implementation of **AixeLTable**, a novel framework specifically designed for question answering tasks over large-scale tables.

 ## Overview

-This repository provides the code implementation for **TableGuide**, a stepwise-guided retrieval and reasoning framework designed for large-scale Table-based Question Answering (QA).
+This repository provides the code implementation for **AixeLTable**, a stepwise-guided retrieval and reasoning framework designed for large-scale Table-based Question Answering (QA).

-TableGuide aims to improve table-based QA tasks by combining table retrieval and reasoning steps in a structured manner.
+AixeLTable aims to improve table-based QA tasks by combining table retrieval and reasoning steps in a structured manner.
 The framework leverages state-of-the-art models and methods to efficiently process tabular data and answer complex questions that require deep reasoning across tables.

 ## Project Structure

-This is the structure of the TableGuide project:
+This is the structure of the AixeLTable project:

 ```latex
 ├── dataset/                    # Datasets